-After comprehensive research and analysis, our team of legal experts will provide a comprehensive explanation about the organizer in an LLC, as well as their duties and responsibilities.
+After comprehensive research and analysis and consultations with our legal experts, I'll explain the organizers in an LLC, as well as their duties and responsibilities.

 Quick Summary: